Cognigy/Documentation/docs/en/docs/ai/handover-providers/salesforce-handover.md

 ### Integrate Copilot into Salesforce Service Cloud

-To embed Copilot into Salesforce, see our article on [Salesforce Integrations](https://github.com/Cognigy/salesforce-integrations).
+To integrate Copilot directly into Salesforce, see our article on [Salesforce Integrations](https://github.com/Cognigy/salesforce-integrations).